-Any student who wants to appeal the initial decision to deny an exemption to the 6drop limit for dropping a course may appeal to the Associate Vice President for Enrollment Management for further review.
+Any student who wants to appeal the initial decision to deny an exemption to the 6drop limit for dropping a course may appeal to the Office of the Associate Vice President for Enrollment Management, on behalf of the Senior Vice President and Provost for further review.
 Such appeals must be submitted in writing before the final grades for the course are posted by the instructor.